knelasevero/home-server-infra/md/homeprivatecloud2.md

 - Configure OpenVPN to have remote access to our setup
 - See how to use Opennebula custom provider to create VMs with IaC
-- Bring up k3s minimal Kubernetes in your VMS with ansible
+- Bring up k3s minimal Kubernetes in your VMs with ansible
 - Deploy a simple workload
 - Configure Nginx as a forward proxy with ssl spread to get Public IP traffic into a VM
 - Port forward your setup and make a service reachable
 - Setup ddclient service to update our Domain even if we don't have a static IP
-- Bring up a HA k3s Kubernetes Cluster and get an application running with ssl

 <br>